 What Circular Economy Strategies can SMEs Implement Right Now?

 The circular economy (CE) offers a transformative approach to how businesses operate, particularly for small and medium-sized enterprises (SMEs).
-As resources become scarcer and environmental tighten, SMEs face increasing pressure to adopt practices.
+As resources become scarcer and environmental regulations tighten, SMEs face increasing pressure to adopt sustainable practices.

 Unlike the traditional linear economy—which follows a “take, make, dispose” model—the circular economy emphasizes minimizing waste, extending product lifecycles, and reusing materials.
 This shift not only contributes to sustainability but also unlocks new revenue streams, improves operational efficiency, and strengthens customer loyalty.